janno-p/XRoadLib/docs/articles/tutorials/aspnetcore.md

     }

-To use XRoadLib with AspNetCore platform the IApplicationBuilders extension method UseXRoadLib should be called in Startup class of the application.
+To use XRoadLib with AspNetCore platform the `IApplicationBuilder` extension method `UseXRoadLib` should be called in `Startup` class of the application.
 Extension method accepts callback that allows to define routes for service description (WSDL) and web service endpoints which provide access to functionality of the services defined in specified service manager.

-In the ConfigureServices method of the Startup class, XRoadLib has to be registered with the dependency injection provider, by calling the IServiceCollection extension method AddXRoadLib.
-Since ServiceManager caches type specific information, its necessary to follow singleton pattern when registering instance of the service manager type.
+In the `ConfigureServices` method of the `Startup` class, XRoadLib has to be registered with the dependency injection provider, by calling the `IServiceCollection` extension method `AddXRoadLib`.
+Since service manager caches type specific information, its necessary to follow singleton pattern when registering instance of the service manager type.

 If required, same web application can support multiple X-Road message protocols and have separate configurations for individual protocol instances.
 In such case each protocol should define its own separate service